cybergis/cybergis-compute-core/README.md

           - `print('@event=[EVENT_NAME:event message]')`: emit an event to `Maintainer`
           - `print('@var=[NAME:value]')`: define an output of the `runPython()` class.
     - `await this.connect(cmdPipeline: Array<any>, ?options: options)`: *[async]* execute BASH commands in sequence on remote terminal
+      - **cmdPipeline**: an array of strings or anonymous functions
+        - string: a command to execute (ex. `echo $A`)
+        - anonymous function: a function that receives
       - **options**:
 ```JavaScript
 export interface options {